-In photon-photon collisions C-even resonances are produced with a wide set of spin and parity values.
-The first observation of C-even resonances - $\eta^{\prime}$ meson at $e^+e^-$ colliders was done by MarkI collaboration in 1979~\cite{EtaP79}.
-At present many pseudoscalar~($^1S_0$), scalar~($^3P_0$) and tensor~($^3P_2$) resonances in the wild range of masses were discovered at $e^+e^-$ colliders in two-photon fusion process \\ $e^+e^- \to e^+e^-\gamma^\star \gamma^\star \to e^+e^-X$ by \; BaBar, \; Belle, \; CLEO, \\ BESIII collaborations.
-This process is dominated by events where both photons are nearly real and both $e^+$ and $e^-$ have very small scatter angle and are not detectable.
-Resonance $X$ and its decay products have therefore small transverse momentum and this can be used as an experimental sign of the process.
-The cross section of narrow resonance production is proportional to resonance two-photon partial width $\Gamma_{\gamma\gamma}$ thus allowing the measurement of this quantity at the photon colliders.
-This the main experimental goal.
+In photon-photon collisions, $C$-even resonances are produced with a wide range of spin and parity values.
+The first observation of the $C$-even resonance, $\eta^{\prime}$ meson at $e^+e^-$ collider was done by Mark I collaboration in 1979~\cite{EtaP79}.
+By now, many pseudoscalar~($^1S_0$), scalar~($^3P_0$) and tensor~($^3P_2$) resonances in a wide range of masses have been discovered at $e^+e^-$ colliders in the two-photon fusion process $ e^+e^- \to$ $e^+e^-\gamma^\star \gamma^\star \to e^+e^-X$ by \babar \; and Belle~\cite{Bphys}, \; CLEO~\cite{CLEO} and BESIII~\cite{BESIII} collaborations.
+This process is dominated by events where both photons are nearly real and both $e^+$ and $e^-$ have very small scattering angles and are not detectable, therefore resonance $X$ and its decay products have small total transverse momentum, which can be used as an experimental sign of the process.
+The cross section of narrow resonance production is proportional to the two-photon partial width $\Gamma_{\gamma\gamma}$ of the resonance thus allowing the measurement of this quantity at photon colliders, which is the main experimental goal.